nschroeder8472/RustyHashBackUp/README.md

-Command line utility for generating hashes from files
+Utility for creating backup copies of directories using hashes to identify when files have been modified